Perform various editing operations on track files

 Other options specific to tckedit¶

-- -inverse output the inverse selection of streamlines based on the criteria provided, i.e. only those streamlines that fail at least one criterion will be written to file.
+- -inverse output the inverse selection of streamlines based on the criteria provided; i.e. only those streamlines that fail at least one selection criterion, and/or vertices that are outside masks if provided, will be written to file

 - -ends_only only test the ends of each streamline against the provided include/exclude ROIs